 One of the major takeaways of the study is how checking and responding to emails take an unreasonable amount of a CEO’s time.
 To be specific, it took 24%.
 Considering all the responsibilities of a CEO, this time is appalling, dangerous even.

 CEOs are copied on a bulk of FYI emails, the authors stated.
 They feel the need to respond because they think it is rude if they don’t.
 But in another perspective, organizational consultant Simon Sinek said that there is no better way to tell your employees that you don’t trust them than asking to be copied on every email.
-According to him, this is a trait of a poor leader.
+It is also a trait of a poor leader.

 Capping off this takeaway, authors suggested ways on how to solve the huge take-up of email on a CEO’s time.
 First, CEOs should have the discipline to resist the urge of responding to every email.
-Second, EAs should filter the messages that will go to the CEO’s inbox.
+Second, EAs should filter the messages that will go to the inbox of their respective CEOs.

 Getting secretarial services offshore